 His consulting firm Digital Renaissance specializes in training and creating digital arts curriculum for Universities in the Southeast U.S.

-Rick has an MA in photography from Barry University and is finishing his MFA in graphic design at Florida Atlantic University.
+Rick has an MA in photography from Barry University and an MFA in Graphic Design fromFlorida Atlantic University.